ekatef/pypsa-earth-status/README.md

 **Enabling accurate and reproducible energy system modelling for every region of the world**

-💡 Any modeling is as good as underlaying data and assumptions allow.
-For energy systems modelling it translates into the need to quantify accuracy of the modelling inputs and validating optimisation outputs against real-world data.
-This collaborative project aims to make that process faster, easier, and more consistent across PyPSA-meets-Earth community.
+💡 Any modeling is only as good as the underlying data and assumptions allow.
+For energy systems modelling it translates into the need to quantify accuracy of modelling inputs and validating optimisation outputs against real-world data. **PyPSA-Earth-Status** is a collaborative project aims to make that process faster, easier, and more consistent across PyPSA-meets-Earth community.

-**PyPSA-Earth-Status** is a tool designed to validate PyPSA networks against available energy system statistics.
+PyPSA-Earth-Status is designed to validate PyPSA networks against available energy system statistics.
 It provides automated procedures to compare user-provided PyPSA networks with state-of-the-art databases from authoritative sources such as IRENA, IEA, and others.
 By streamlining the validation process, PyPSA-Earth-Status helps modelers enhance the credibility, transparency, and quality of their modeling results saving time and allowing them to focus on what matters most: developing better energy system models.

 ## Contributing